MusarratNaziaMd/AI-Consumer-Complaint-Risk-Severity-Intelligence/README.md

 ## ⚠️ Dataset Note

+The repository includes a sample CSV file sufficient to run the app and test all functionality.

-Due to **GitHub size limits**, the full dataset (380K+ records) is not uploaded.
+The full dataset (380K+ complaints) is not included due to size.

-Included instead:* Sample processed complaints for running the app: [Google Drive link](https://drive.google.com/uc?export=download&id=1k9lEyQN8rsRgJgamHpuyNxk3zAATXsMt)

-* Complete processing & modeling code
-* Visual insights generated from full data

-> You can replace the sample CSV with the full dataset for complete analytics.

 Included instead: